wavefrontHQ/docs/pages/doc/ui_dashboards.md

 ![An annotated screenshot with the activities listed below that users can do with a dashboard](images/v2_dashboard_elements.png)

 Here are some examples of what [all users can do](ui_examine_data.html):
-* Set the dashboard time window
+* Set and fine-tune the time window
 * Find a dashboard section
 * Filter with global filters or dashboard variables
 * Find a dashboard
 * Isolate sources or series
-* Fine-tune the time window

 ## Make Changes to a Dashboard in Edit Mode